Ateker peoples: Turkana

-Interactions
+Loikop interaction

 In pushing eastward the Turkana had arrived at a dramatic ecological and cultural frontier.
 All the way to the shores of Lake Turkana lay arid land peppered with the occasional cultivatable oasis.
 This hard country was inhabited by communities that were radically different from any the Turkana had encountered before.
 There were three communities already resident, who lived in close association with each other, herding an array of livestock which included exotic creatures with long necks and humps on their backs - the first camels the Ateker had encountered.

 Of the three societies, one appears to have made the most impact on the Turkana, they kept sheep, goats and camels like their associates but specialized in cattle.
 They had lighter-colored skin compared to the Turkana and they liberally smeared themselves with ochre - the Turkana called them the 'red people' and named them Kor.
 The Kor's kin were known to the Turkana as Rantalle and Poran.
 Together these allies controlled all the land stretching out before the Turkana to the east.

-There were three Turkana 'adakari' (i.e ateker) during the early 20th century.
-Turkana tradition states that the expansion to Turkwel had been carried out by two of these ateker, the 'Nithir' and the 'Ngamatak'.
-At Turkwel, the Nithir split in two, one section retaining the original name while the other was known as 'Nibelai'.
-As of 1888, Ngamtak was the name of the south-western frontier of Turkana territory.